 “We have so many great players this year, so it’s definitely made the adjustment to the college level a lot easier,” Ferrari said.
 “I’ve never played with such talented players as Choh, Gainey, Wojcik and Lilly, so being on the court with them is a lot of fun and it makes my job a lot easier.
 I’ve really embraced my role of being a defensive stopper and providing energy whenever I’m on the court.
 I love my role on the team and I’m grateful for the opportunity to play and compete with all of my guys.”

 The two teams went back and forth, exchanging the lead 13 times.
-The Bears led by as many as 13 in the first period, but Penn ended the half with six straight points to cut the halftime deficit to seven at 46-39.
-Brown went back up by ten to open the second after co-captain David Mitchell ’22 made it 55-45 at the 15:37 mark.
+The Bears’ had as wide as a 13-point advantage during the first period, but Penn responded with six straight points at the end of the half to bring the score to 46-39 by halftime.
+At the 15:37 mark, co-captain David Mitchell ’22 brought the Bears’ lead back to ten with a score of 55-45.

 Penn cut the deficit over the next four minutes and went on a 20-3 run to retake the lead, leading 65-58 with 11:52 to play.
-Down nine with 4:42 to go, Brown outscored Penn 13-6 to cut the Quaker lead to 87-85 with 32 seconds to play.
-After the Bears forced Penn into a turnover, Lilly hit a three to take the lead, followed by Penn’s bucket for the win.
+When just 4:42 remained on the clock, Brown outscored Penn 13-6 despite a nine-point disadvantage, narrowing the Bears’ deficit with a score of 87-85 and with about half a minute to play.
+Bruno forced a Penn turnover, allowing Lilly to give the Bears an advantage with a three until Penn scored a game-winning bucket shortly after.

 Despite the tough weekend, the Bears are motivated heading into the final two games of the season and are proud of the efforts they displayed this year, Ferrari said.